thokzz/StorageUtilizationMonitoringWebApp/README.md

 ## Overview

-PMC Storage Utilization Monitor is a web application designed to monitor and display storage utilization across networked volumes.
+This Storage Utilization Monitor is a web application designed to monitor and display storage utilization across networked volumes.
 This tool provides real-time visualization of storage metrics including used space, free space, and utilization percentages across different storage categories.

 **Created without prior coding experience using AI assistance (ChatGPT 4.0 and Claude 3.7 Sonnet)**